To purposely serve Columbus, Indiana with the highest customer care, the best specialty coffee, and an amazing environment to gather community.

 How its Going and What's Next:

-Now, nearly 4-years into this adventure, they truly find joy in serving our community in new an innovative ways every day!
-Including, opening a second location, with a drive-thru, at the historic Irwin Union Bank at Eastbrook Plaza this summer 2021.
+Now, nearly 5-years into this adventure, they truly find joy in serving our community in new an innovative ways every day!
+Including, opening a second location, with a drive-thru, at the historic Irwin Union Bank at Eastbrook Plaza - Now Open!

 We are passionate about coffee, people, and providing an excellent experience that brings you back time after time.
 We invite you to come and experience Lucabe for the first time, or again!